 A total of 50 individuals, belonging to two families, were sampled for this study.
 Fresh fish were collected and crush ice added for preservation during assessment.
 The whole fresh fish samples were taken to the Department of Fisheries and Aquaculture Laboratory, University of Agriculture Makurdi (Joseph Sarwuan Tarka University, Makurdi) where their total and standard length were recorded (in cm) using measuring rule (ruler) and total body weights were recorded in grams using an electronic weighing balance.
 The fishes were then filleted, eviscerated, beheaded using a sharp knife.
 The weight of viscera, fillets, heads, and skeletons (bones) were weighed separately using weighing balance.

-Plate 2: Parachanna obscura from Panyam Fish Farm
+Plate 2: Parachanna obscura from Panyam Fish Farm (photo author)?

-Plate 3: Clarias gariepinus from Panyam Fish Farm
+Plate 3: Clarias gariepinus from Panyam Fish Farm(photo author)?

 2.3 Filleting Procedure